-Preparation of the Reactants
+Preparation of the Solution

 Weigh out about 25 g of sucrose (table sugar) and record the mass to 0.01g.
 Dissolve it in about 200 mL of deionized water in your 500 mL flask, add a pinch of yeast nutrient and some yeast.
 The exact amount of yeast is not important; one good sized scoop on the end of your scoopula is about right.
 Use a fermentation tube provided by the stockroom.
 Stopper the flask with a one hole stopper.
 Put about 150 mL of deionized water into your 250 mL flask.
 Insert the longer piece of plastic tubing through one hole of the two-hole stopper so that when the flask is stoppered the plastic tubing almost touches the bottom of the flask.
 See Figure 1.
-Put a label with your names on one flask and store the apparatus as directed to ferment for two weeks.
+Store the apparatus as directed by your instructor to ferment for two weeks.